ccp-eva/eyewit/README.md

 ## Common Abbreviations

-Those abbreviations are used either in the docs or in the code.
+Those abbreviations are used either in the docs or in the code...

 ## Functions